JasmeetSinghBali/Book-Keeper-JSystems/sketch_blueprint_dev/tech_stack_and_dev_logs.md

 > 1. setup buttons on possible location like login,verify, pages where failure chances are high in developer note so that they can directly send me a email from a modal within the app label it as programatically BUG|Feedback keeper when this is sended to my email.

 > 2. add cypress for predefined core/basic automation test journeys https://docs.cypress.io/guides/getting-started/installing-cypress#Advanced-Installation

-🎈 remove this

-> flow

-1. login -> dashboard -> if user info who am i not accessible navigate to verify, else userinfo phone null, update the user info in zustand store & navigate to settings allow user to edit details and update phone number all of these will be rpcProtected routes with jwt check in from req.cookies header [UPDATE CONTEXT AUTH HEADER CHECK TO COOKIE HEADER]

-2. if user info not accessible in dashboard that means rpa access not activated , navigate to verify, verify otp and make rpaAccess true in db & send back access token attached cookies(ctx.res.cookies) & navigate user to dashboard back making the userinfo route access again which will now have the access token cookies attached and updating zustand store with user info from db so that then this can be utilized by all other pages as well.